Need help?

 Check that the apparent wind angle works correctly at all angles, this will determine that there is no problem with the wind sensor or cable.

-If it is possible to turn the boat 360 degrees smoothly and control the apparent angle, in the event that one of the phases fails, the error in the reading would be immediately detected.
+If it is possible to turn the boat 360 degrees smoothly and control the apparent angle, in the event that one of the phases fails, the error in the reading will be immediately detected.

 11. My electronic compass gives me an error